Step-by-step guide for setting up Sunlogin Remote and AnyDesk on Windows and macOS.

 Configure Remote Options

-In the left menu, click Remote settings.
-In the Remote tab, check Allow Remote Assistance connections to this computer and Allow connections from computers running any version of Remote Desktop.
+Allow connections from computers running any version of Remote Desktop.
 Click OK to save settings.

 macOS System Permissions